 “For I have been informed concerning you, my brethren, by Chloe’s people, that there are quarrels among you” (1 Corinthians 1:11 NASB).

 Are we sucking each other’s sap?
 Are we stealing nutrients and water, fresh living water from our own BODY?
 People, it’s time for us to wake-up and be filled with His love and let perfect love cast out fear.

-Can the Body come together and stop acting like Peter did right before Little Paul had to address him in front of everyone and rebuke him?
+Can the Body come together and stop acting as Peter did right before Little Paul had to address him in front of everyone and rebuke him?

 I guess I am.
 Who am I to rebuke?
 No one.
 A filthy rag.
 But I am grieved over My Body.
 My Body and Your Body and His Body.
 Let’s stop being like these sapsuckers and instead of destroying each other let’s sing a new song.
-A song that is loud in Abba’s ears and exalt Him who created it all and encompasses it all and let His Holy Ruach Set Apart Spirit knock this cicada out—yes, like my friend’s cat who happens to be named Shadow.
-His Feast days are a Shadow of things to come and the sound of His shofar blowing should wake us up soon for the coming year.
-Let’s become more unified.
-More loving.
-More kind.
-More at liberty.
+A song that is loud in Abba’s ears and exalts Him who created it all and encompasses it all and let His Holy Ruach Set Apart Spirit knock this cicada out—yes, like my friend’s cat who happens to be named Shadow.
+His Feast days are a Shadow of things to come, and the sound of His shofar blowing should wake us up soon for the coming year.
+Let’s become more unified, more loving, more kind and more at liberty.

 Stay in the Light as Shadow below.
 Even a cool cat like Shadow knows how to keep Shabbat.